artemislena/gtrr/README.md

 Substitute `de` with the common two-letter shortcode of the language you used.

 ### Names of categories
-To unify the categories in which entities are put, please refer to this alphabetically sorted, probably non-exhaustive list:
+To unify the categories in which entities are put, please refer to this probably non-exhaustive list:
 * Accessoires (e.g. packers, binders, padding, tucking equipment)
 * Legal situation
 * Hair removal